 This Final Restoration Plan and Environmental Assessment (RP/EA) was prepared by the Charles George Natural Resources Trustee Council (Trustee Council).
 The Trustee Council is comprised of three trustees for natural resources: the Commonwealth of Massachusetts Office of Environmental Affairs (EOEA), the U.S. Department of the Interior (DOI), and the U.S. Department of Commerce, National Oceanic and Atmospheric Administration (NOAA).
 This document describes the injuries that occurred to natural resources as a result of contamination at the Charles George Landfill Superfund Site, and identifies alternatives for restoration of injured resources and the services these resources provide.
-In addition, this document constitutes the environmental Policy Act (NEPA)(40 CFR Part 1502.10) and the Massachusetts Environmental Policy Act (MEPA) (M.G.L. c.30, §§ 61-62H, and 301 CMR 11.00), and addresses the potential impact of proposed restoration actions on the quality of the physical, biological, and cultural environment.
+In addition, this document constitutes the environmental assessment for the proposed restoration of natural resources as defined under the National Environmental Policy Act (NEPA)(40 CFR Part 1502.10) and the Massachusetts Environmental Policy Act (MEPA) (M.G.L. c.30, §§ 61-62H, and 301 CMR 11.00), and addresses the potential impact of proposed restoration actions on the quality of the physical, biological, and cultural environment.
 This Final RP/EA is intended to inform the public of the proposed restoration actions.